-Tom M. Wirtshafter

-Mr. Wirtshafter has more than 30 years' experience managing and operating a wide range of financial services companies, and is currently a Senior Vice President at American Portfolios Financial Services, a broker-dealer, and American Portfolios Advisors, an investment adviser.
+Tom M. Wirtshafter Mr. Wirtshafter has more than 40 years' experience managing and operating a wide range of financial services companies, and is currently a Director at American Portfolios Financial Services, a broker-dealer, and American Portfolios Advisors, an investment adviser.
+American portfolios was recently purchased by Osaic.

-Stephen D. Poppen

-Mr. Poppen is currently the Executive Vice President and Chief Financial Officer for the Minnesota Vikings professional football team.
-In his role, Mr. Poppen is responsible for all financial aspects of the team, including business planning, budgeting, day-to-day financial and administrative operations, human resources, facilities, and U.S. Bank Stadium project financing.
+Stephen D. Poppen Mr. Poppen is currently the Executive Vice President and Chief Business Administration Officer for the Minnesota Vikings professional football team.
+In his role, Mr. Poppen works with the accounting and finance, security, facilities, and IT departments along with financing and operations of U.S. Bank Stadium and Twin Cities Orthopedics Performance Center.
+Mr. Poppen also serves as an Executive Vice President and Chief Financial Officer of MV Ventures, LLC, a Minnesota real estate development and operations entity.
 Prior to joining the Vikings' organization, Mr. Poppen was a Certified Public Accountant in the business assurance group of PricewaterhouseCoopers LLP.
 Mr. Poppen currently is a member of the Twin Cities Habitat for Humanity board of directors and previously held board of director positions with a number of nonprofit organizations.

-Thomas J. Schmidt

-Mr. Schmidt has more than 30 years' experience managing and operating financial services companies and is currently Principal of Tom Schmidt & Associates Consulting, LLC.
-Prior to this, he served as Vice President of the Mutual Fund and Alternative Investment Full Service Transfer Agent at DST Systems, Inc.
+Thomas J. Schmidt Mr. Schmidt has more than 30 years' experience managing and operating financial services companies and is currently

+Principal of Tom Schmidt & Associates Consulting, LLC.
+Prior to this, he served as Vice President of the Mutual Fund and

+Alternative Investment Full Service Transfer Agent at DST Systems, Inc.